davorg/perl-advent-cfp/accepted.md

 - Formatting is in POD with a custom header.
 See [the source for previous year's articles](https://github.com/perladvent/Perl-Advent/tree/master/2015/articles) for examples.
 You can use [`=for html`](https://github.com/perladvent/Perl-Advent/blame/master/2015/articles/2015-12-02.pod#L75) or even [`=for web_only` and `=for rss_only`](https://github.com/perladvent/Perl-Advent/blame/master/2015/articles/2015-12-01.pod#L7) if needed to add custom HTML to your POD.

+## When Will My Article Go Live?

+As time moves on the editors will move your article from the submissions directory into the articles directory.
+At that point your article will get a `2016-12-DD.pod` file name which will determine when it goes live.

+However: Note that the exact date that things go live are always subject to last minute changes (or how we like to say in the business "Oh crud that other article isn't ready now I need to re-arrange everything".)

+The Perl Advent Calendar is rebuilt every hour, so changes you make after your article goes live will automatically be published within the hour.

 ## Deadlines

 As a reminder, here's the deadlines for the article: